UofT-EcoSystem/hfta/docs/mlsys21/v100_rtx6000_throughputs.md.md

 ## Requirements

-You need to have access to GPU resource on major GPU cloud platforms such as Amazon EC2.
+For V100, You need to have access to GPU resources on major GPU cloud platforms such as Amazon EC2.
 We will give an example of Amazon EC2.

+For RTX6000, you need to have access to a local machine that has at least one RTX6000 GPU.

-### Amazon EC2
+### Amazon EC2 for V100

 If you have never used Amazon EC2 before, you should request an account from <https://aws.amazon.com/ec2> to get access to the GPU VMs

 After getting access, navigate to the "EC2 Dashboard" -> "Launch instance"  pane to create an VM with V100 GPUs.
 - The GPU instance we used for accessing V100 GPUs on Amazon EC2 is [`p3.2xlarge`](https://aws.amazon.com/ec2/instance-types/p3/).
-- The instance is configured as a complete machine with 1 NVIDIA V100 GPU.
-If you want use more, you can select other larger `p3` instance.
+- The p3.2xlarge instance contains 8 vCPUs and 61 GB host memory.
+If you selected a larger instance with more GPUs, docker can limit the amount of host resource allocated per GPU.
 - We used `NVIDIA Deep Learning AMI v20.06.3`
 - The host resource contains 8 vCPUs, 61 GB memory, but docker instances will limit this.
 - We used a standard EBS boot disk with 100GB of storage capacity.

 __Note: please make sure to turn off your VM instances as soon as you finish the experiments, as the instances are quite costly__

+### Local Machine for RTX6000
+If you have a machine with at least one RTX6000, you need to configure the NVIDIA driver and CUDA toolkits properly.
+And `pytorch` much be able to run on this machine.

 ## Steps